 - Limit cross talk during agenda items.
 It is important to speak one at a time so that individuals in the class can follow along.

 - Remember to self-identify (state your name every time) as you begin to speak/add a contribution.

 - Try to wait a few seconds after each speaker’s contribution before speaking again.
 This is particularly important in scenarios where live-captioning is used.

 - Speak clearly and slowly, as this will help those for whom English is a second language, those with hearing disabilities, and everyone else.

 - Hold each other accountable to this standard.

 - Not all tools (e.g., software, applications, web resources, etc.) are accessible.
-Ask questions to email@example.com about the accessibility of tools that you are using or considering using.
+Contact the accessibility team with questions about accessibility tools.

 - Understand that student and faculty experiences may differ from person to person and across devices used to participate in classroom experiences.
 This means that what works for one person may not work for another.
 It is important that units and instructors practice grace when using online tools and understand that accessibility barriers may occur.
 Being responsive to those barriers must be prioritized.